'Psyche The Aussies' - Former India Players Make Selection Call for Champions Trophy 2025 Semi-Finals - Cricxtasy

 “And if this is the kind of pitch India will continue to play on in Dubai, then this four-pronged spin attack would be really a challenge for any team.
 Australia would find it extremely difficult to maneuver these four spinners,” Kumble said.

-India finished top of Group A after beating Bangladesh, Pakistan and New Zealand.
-In the second semifinal in Lahore on Wednesday, New Zealand will take on South Africa.
+India finished top of Group A after beating Bangladesh, Pakistan, and New Zealand.
+The Kiwis will take on South Africa for the second semifinal in Lahore on Wednesday.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.